In 1996, Miriam's House - the organization I founded, directed and lived at - opened its doors to its first residents.

 Read these essays and others recently published HERE.

-Still living in Washington, DC with my wonderful husband, Tim (about whom you'll read in the memoir), I am working on a new project, publishing essays in literary journals, and, this year, I launched a new venture - Forum for Growth in Service.
+Still living in Washington, DC with my wonderful husband, Tim (about whom you'll read in the memoir), I am working on a new project, publishing essays in literary journals, and, this year, I launched a new venture - Forum for Growth in Service - because migraines have not eliminated my passions for social justice and serving others.
 Click HERE for information.